Recently updated on February 3rd, 2023 at 06:08 am

 The harm in mandatorily requiring more than one trip to the healthcare setting

-The added difficulties of logistics and prices can lead to delay in obtaining access to medical attention.
-In fact, 3 in 5 patients surveyed experienced delay reported the time it took to gather funds and make arrangements contributed to the delay.
+The added difficulties of logistics and prices can lead to a delay in obtaining access to medical attention.
+In fact, 3 in 5 patients surveyed experienced delay and reported the time it took to gather funds and make arrangements contributed to the delay.

-Meanwhile a recent research in Utah’s in-person counseling law found that there is a 72- hours waiting period.
+Meanwhile, recent research in Utah’s in-person counseling law found that there is a 72- hours waiting period.
 Which on average meant 8 days between counseling and procedure for women who sought pregnancy termination.

-Because of long waiting periods and other obstructions many women buy abortion pill online for quicker access and cheaper treatment.
+Because of long waiting periods and other obstructions, many women buy abortion pill online for quicker access and cheaper treatment.

-Delay in care due to waiting periods
+Delay in care due to waiting periods:

 Abortive patients who lived in a state [ where waiting periods are mandatory] waited 1 to ½ days longer compared to patients from other states.

 Aborting procedures in later terms typically cost more than the one in earlier gestational stages.
 One can easily buy abortion pills and terminate pregnancy cost-effectively without surgical intervention.
-For instance, procedures at around 10 weeks cost $500 approximately compared to more than $1,500 for around 20 weeks’ gestation.
+For instance, procedures at around 10 weeks cost $500 approximately compared to more than $1,500 for around 20 weeks gestation.

-In a recent research, more than half of the patients wished they could have gotten the pregnancy terminated sooner.
+In recent research, more than half of the patients wished they could have gotten the pregnancy terminated sooner.